Justin Bobby’s Date, Lindsey Pelas, Has More Instagram Followers Than All Of ‘The Hills’ Stars Combined

 Viewers of The Hills: New Beginnings were introduced to Justin Bobby’s “date” Lindsey during the group’s Friendsgiving celebration earlier this season.
 Series star Audrina Patridge, aka Justin Bobby’s ex, was caught off guard by his knockout date and poked fun at her large breasts behind her back.

-Throughout the season, Justin made it clear that he and Lindsey were just taking things “slow,” but he had the beautiful blonde on his arm for all of the important events this season, including Friendsgiving and Kaitlynn Carter’s black-tie gala for her company, Foray.
+Throughout the season, Justin made it clear that he and Lindsey were just taking things “slow,” but he had the beautiful blonde on his arm for all the important events this season, including Friendsgiving and Kaitlynn Carter’s black-tie gala for her company, Foray.

-Fans still aren’t clear on Justin and Lindsey’s relationship status, but in April, Life & Style described the model as Justin’s “new girlfriend.”
+Fans still aren’t clear on Justin and Lindsey’s relationship status.
+Yet, in April, Life & Style described the model as Justin’s “new girlfriend.”
 The celebrity site also reported that the duo showed up in Las Vegas for an appearance together.

 While The Hills brought in Mischa Barton and up-and-coming actor Brandon Lee for some extra star power on the rebooted show, it sounds like producers got an unexpected bonus with Lindsey Pelas.